Treeofsavior/EnglishTranslation/README.md

 1. Wiki - Map has been updated. (**NEW**)

-2. We've temporarily marked unused lines with 'xx' at the beginning of the line. <br>
+2. All unused lines have been marked with {memo X} in front of the lines.
-   We've added the marks on SKILL.tsv first but the rest will follow suit hopefully within the week.

 3. Have you checked out our official Forums?
 Click [**HERE**](https://forum.treeofsavior.com/) move to the forums for discussion.
 Please login and click on the github icon to link your github account to it as well.